samira-liebendoerfer/real-time-bus-tracker/README.md

 ### How to Run

 You can download or fork this repository.
-To view you can open the index.html file in a browser of your choice.
+To see the bus marker moving in real time open the index.html file in a browser of your choice.

-If you want to use the code you can edit it in a code editor of your choice.
+If you want to use the code you can edit it in a code editor.
 The file structure is the following:
 - index.html
 - mapanimation.js
 - styles.css

 ### Roadmap
+- add time and date
+- add the bus schedule

 ### License information